Share your Open Learning Story with us

 • Module D: Aseptic Technique, Sterilization, and Disinfection

-• Module E: Use and Preparation of Culture Media for the Growth of Bacteria
+• Module E: Preparation of Culture Media for the Growth of Bacteria

 • Module F: Handling of Microbiology Specimens